SyneRBI/SIRF/doc/UserGuide.md

 For PET, `F(x)` is the right-hand side of the following equation:

-    (F)    y = S(G x + a) + b
+    (F)    y = S(G P x + a) + b

 where

+`P` is `ImageDataProcessor`, allowing for instance smoothing the image first to model some resolution effects.

-`G` is *ray tracing matrix*, (conceptually) a matrix whose columns correspond to the image voxels and rows to pairs of scanner's detectors (bins), each column simulating the impact of this voxel's radiation on the data acquired by the bins (this matrix is never actually computed);
+`G` is a *ray tracing matrix*, (conceptually) a matrix whose columns correspond to the image voxels and rows to pairs of scanner's detectors (bins), each column simulating the impact of this voxel's radiation on the data acquired by the bins (this matrix is never actually computed);

 `a` and `b` are *additive* and *background* terms representing the effects of accidental coincidences and scattering;